 sustained activity levels for extended periods of time, inconsistent with a workforce member’s scheduled work hours.

-Security incidents such as activity exceptions and unauthorized access attempts if they occur will be detected, logged and reported immediately to the appropriate Department HIPAA Security Liaison and the Security Officer in accordance with the HIPAA Security Incident Response and Reporting Policy.
+Security incidents such as activity exceptions and unauthorized access attempts if they occur will be detected, logged and reported immediately to the appropriate Department HIPAA Security Liaison and the Security Officer in accordance with the HIPAA Security Incident Procedures Policy.

 The Covered Entity will undertake corrective action and will implement additional security safeguards as appropriate and consistent with the Risk Management Policy and Security Incident Procedures Policy.